copper-leaf/kotlin-json-forms/docs/src/orchid/resources/wiki/usage-guide.md

 ```

 `FormSavedStateAdapter.Store` is an interface that must be implemented by you, and is how the Form schema gets
 populated, and where form state is saved and loaded from.
-All values returned from the Store must be JSON strings.
+All values returned from the Store are instances of
+`kotlinx.serialization.json.JsonElement`, which is the parsed DOM-like structure of JSON from the Kotlinx Serialization
+library.
+This means that you're not actually locked into using JSON Strings for the schemas of this library, you're free
+to parse the input in another format and convert that format's in-memory representation to `JsonElement` if you need.
+An
+example would be writing your schemas in `.yaml` files instead of `.json`.

+Since the library works with the already-parsed JSON models, you also have the flexibility to work entirely with
+in-memory if you want, to avoid the wasted overhead of continually parsing and serializing those elements to Strings.

 # Form State